 Cons: Limited HMO networks, expensive if you don’t qualify for a tax credit, high deductibles

-Pros: Access to nationwide PPO networks (including Mayo Clinic), about 50% cheaper than Obamacare if you don’t qualify for a tax subsidy, can apply any time (not subject to Open Enrollment)
+Pros: Access to nationwide PPO networks (including Mayo Clinic), much cheaper than Obamacare plans if you don’t qualify for a tax subsidy, can apply any time (not subject to Open Enrollment)

 Health Care Sharing Plans